Central District, Seattle: Transportation

-Public transportation
+Public transit

-King County Metro operates several bus routes in the Central District, including Route 2, Route 3, Route 4, Route 8, Route 11, Route 12, Route 14, Route 27 and Route 48.

-As part of the East Link Extension on the 2 Line, Sound Transit is adding a Link light rail stop at the south end of the Central District in Judkins Park.
-It is expected to open in 2024.
+King County Metro operates several bus routes in the Central District that connect the neighborhood to Downtown Seattle, Capitol Hill, Mount Baker, and the University District.
+The RapidRide G Line, a limited-stop bus rapid transit route, launched in September 2024 and serves the north end of the neighborhood on Madison Street.
+The Central District's primary north–south bus corridor, Route 48 on 23rd Avenue, is planned to be converted into an electric trolleybus route by 2026 following the completion of electrical wiring over the street.
+It is also a candidate for future conversion into a RapidRide route by 2050.

+The 2 Line, a Link light rail line operated by Sound Transit, is planned to extend into Seattle in late 2025 with a station at Judkins Park in the southern Central District.
+The station is located within the median of Interstate 90 between Rainier Avenue to the west and 23rd Avenue to the east.

 Public parks and greenspaces

 The Central District is home to at least 18 public parks, and community green spaces.
 Notable parks include: T.T.
-Minor Playground, Firehouse Mini Park, Garfield Playfield, Pratt Park, Dr. Blanche Lavizzo Park, Judkins Park and Playfield, Judkins Skatepark, Jimi Hendrix Park, and Sam Smith Park.

-The Central District is home to 4 P-Patch Community Gardens: Immaculate P-Patch at E Columbia St & 18th Ave, Squire Park at 14th Ave & E Fir St, Climbing Water at 800 Hiawatha Pl S, and Judkins at 24th Ave S & S Norman St.
+Minor Playground, Firehouse Mini Park, Garfield Playfield, Pratt Park, Dr. Blanche Lavizzo Park, Judkins Park and Playfield, Judkins Skatepark, Jimi Hendrix Park, William Grose Park, and Sam Smith Park.
+The Central District is home to 4 P-Patch Community Gardens: Immaculate P-Patch at E Columbia Street and 18th Avenue, Squire Park at 14th Avenue and E Fir Street, Climbing Water at 800 Hiawatha Pl S, and Judkins at 24th Avenue S and S Norman Street.